iosphere/elm-toast/README.md

 # Screenshot

 This is a screenshot of the [example app](example/Main.elm).
-The design is part of your apps responsibility.
-The concept of this package is that it does not impose any view or design concept on your app (it does not even have to be Html).
+The design is part of your app's responsibility.
+The concept of this package is that it does not impose any view type or design on your app (it does not even require views to be Html).

 ![Screenshot of elm-toast example](https://github.com/iosphere/elm-toast/raw/master/screenshot.png)